MEET TOMASZ DRYBALA

 • Live neurobiological field study

-Executed a 27,000-kilometer ultra-endurance running project across 14 countries as a real-time study of motivation, resilience, identity, and adaptation under prolonged physical and psychological load.
+Executed a 27,000-kilometre ultra-endurance running project across 14 countries as a real-time study of motivation, resilience, identity, and adaptation under prolonged physical and psychological load.

 • Decision-making methodologies rooted in neuroplasticity

-Designed neuroscience-based models for leaders to increase clarity, interrupt reactive loops, and improve long-term behavioral alignment.
+Designed neuroscience-based models for leaders to increase clarity, interrupt reactive loops, and improve long-term behavioural alignment.

 • Executive coaching and advisory